-Matthew J. Gurka, Ph.D., has been elected Fellow of the American Statistical Association (ASA) in recognition of his outstanding contributions to statistical science.
+Matthew J. Gurka, Ph.D., associate director of ICHP and a professor in the UF College of Medicine’s department of health outcomes and biomedical informatics (HOBI), has been elected Fellow of the American Statistical Association (ASA) in recognition of his outstanding contributions to statistical science.

-“Matt’s unique and important contributions to the profession, academia, and health science motivated his nomination and election,” said HOBI professor Keith Muller, Ph.D., an ASA Fellow who nominated Gurka for the honor.
+“Matt’s unique and important contributions to the profession, academia, and health science motivated his nomination and election,” said Keith Muller, Ph.D., professor in the UF College of Medicine’s department of health outcomes and biomedical informatics (HOBI) and an ASA Fellow who nominated Gurka for the honor.

 The ASA is the world’s largest community of statisticians, and is the second-oldest continuously operating professional association in the country.
 Since it was founded in Boston in 1839, the ASA has supported excellence in the development, application and dissemination of statistical science through meetings, publications, membership services, education, accreditation and advocacy.
 Under ASA bylaws, only one-third of one percent of the total association membership may be elected as fellows each year.

 The ASA recognized Gurka for “elevating awareness of the role of statistics and the benefits of engaging statisticians in the pediatric research community through his collaborations, his research leadership, and his service activities.”

 Gurka has extensive collaborative and independent research experience in both pediatrics and biostatistics.
 Recently his research has focused on childhood and adult obesity, specifically studying the metabolic syndrome.